smXplorer/AlliGator/docs/source/alligator-python-plugins.rst

         f = params['Phasor Frequency']

         # decode the graph data named tuple
+        # the graph data comprises a list of Plot Data
+        # Each Plot Data is a named tuple comprised of
+        # a 'Plot_Name' (string)
+        # and two lists of double, 'X_Array' and 'Y_Array'

         graph_name = graph_data_in.Graph_Name
         plots = graph_data_in.Plots
         nplots = len(plots)